RainW7/CESS/README.md

 ----------23/07/19 update----------

-Main files for emulator version 0.7 is uploaded！
+Main files for emulator version 0.7 are uploaded！
 1. main.py for the convolution for the CSST intrinsic slitless spectra, simulating observed slitless spectra and emission line detection.
 2. morphology.py for the 2-D parameters fitting and 2-D profile distribution function extraction.
 3. utils.py for some small functions.